-- Executive Committee consists of the president, vice president, immediate past president, the chairs of the standing committees, secretary, treasurer, parliamentarian, and the exofficio members.
-This committee proposes the annual agenda and refers items to the appropriate committees. - Policy and Welfare Committee studies classified staff concerns and formulates and recommends university-wide policies and procedures related to classified staff employees.
-The committee also considers development of job and supervisory skills, compensation, benefits, and other items pertaining to the welfare of the classified staff employees. - Communications Committee provides a forum for the communication of questions, informed answers, and ideas.
-The committee publishes the Classified Staff Senate newsletter as a systematic means of communicating existing university policy, specific actions and feedback concerning all matters considered by the Commission.
+- 7. Staff Senate studies, formulates, and recommends general policies and procedures to the President's cabinet concerning the staff employees of the university, including job skill development, compensation, benefits, and welfare.
+The distribution of elected members among vice presidential areas is based upon an approximate 2:100 ratio of employees who are classified as staff within each area.
+For a precise breakdown of membership representation, see Clemson University Staff Senate Bylaws.
+Elections are held annually and elected members serve three-year terms.
+The Director of Human Resources serves as a non-voting member.
+Its sub-committees are: - Executive Committee consists of the president, vice president, immediate past president, the chairs of the standing committees, secretary, treasurer, parliamentarian, and the ex-officio members.
+This committee proposes the annual agenda and refers items to the appropriate committees. - Policy and Welfare Committee studies staff concerns and formulates and recommends university-wide policies and procedures related to staff employees.
+The committee also considers development of job and supervisory skills, compensation, benefits, and other items pertaining to the welfare of the staff employees. - Communications Committee provides a forum for the communication of questions, informed answers, and ideas.
+The committee publishes the Staff Senate newsletter as a systematic means of communicating existing university policy, specific actions and feedback concerning all matters considered by the Commission.
 The committee is responsible for the CSC booth at the annual benefits fair.
-The booth promotes classified staff activities, achievements, and goals. - Scholarship Committee is responsible for raising funds for the annual scholarships that will provide access to the educational experience at Clemson University for dependent children of classified staff.
-This committee also coordinates an annual golf tournament and other fundraising drives. - Membership Committee reviews representation, conducts annual elections, and coordinates orientation and annual awards luncheon. - Activities Committee serves as a support arm to the other Standing Committees, providing logistical assistance for special events. - 7.
+The booth promotes staff activities, achievements, and goals. - Scholarship Committee is responsible for raising funds for the annual scholarships that will provide access to the educational experience at Clemson University for dependent children of staff.
+This committee also coordinates an annual golf tournament and other fundraising drives. - Membership Committee reviews representation, conducts annual elections, and coordinates orientation and annual awards luncheon. - Activities Committee serves as a support arm to the other Standing Committees, providing logistical assistance for special events. - 8.
 President's Commission on the Status of Black Faculty and Staff.
 The purpose of the commission is to advise the President and the administrative council with specific recommendations to enhance the quality of life for all black faculty and staff.
-The Commission consists of six members of the faculty, six members of the classified staff, and other university faculty and staff (non-voting members) as designated by the President.
+The Commission consists of six members of the faculty, six members of the staff, and other university faculty and staff (non-voting members) as designated by the President.
 Members are appointed by the President to serve staggered three-year terms.
-The chair is appointed by the President for a two-year term. - 8.
+The chair is appointed by the President for a two-year term. - 9.
 Parking Review Board.
-The Board consists of forty-three members drawn from faculty, staff, and students (with alternates from each of the constituent bodies) who in subcommittee panels of five members (one faculty/librarian and one staff member, two undergraduate students, and one graduate student) constitute the campus administrative review body for appealed parking violations.

-The membership consists of two faculty members from each college elected for a three-year staggered term, with the Faculty Senate selecting an alternate; one member and alternate elected by the library; eight classified staff plus three alternates on three-year staggered terms selected by the President of the Classified Staff Senate; sixteen undergraduate students and six alternates selected by; the Attorney General of the student body; and eight graduate students plus three alternates appointed by the President of Graduate Student Government for one-year terms.
+The Board consists of forty-three elected members drawn from faculty, staff, and students (with alternates from each of the constituent bodies) who in subcommittee panels of five members (one faculty/librarian and one staff member, two undergraduate students, and one graduate student) constitute the campus administrative review body for appealed parking violations.
+The membership consists of two faculty members from each college elected for a three-year staggered term, with the Faculty Senate selecting an alternate; one member and alternate elected by the library; eight staff plus three alternates on three-year staggered terms selected by the President of the Staff Senate; sixteen undergraduate students and six alternates selected by the Attorney General of the student body; and eight graduate students plus three alternates appointed by the President of Graduate Student Government for one-year terms.

-C. Committees Reporting to the Vice-President for Academic Affairs and Provost
+D. Committees Reporting to the Vice-President for Academic Affairs and Provost